Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "Good.
 Have fun, lads."
 Powell nodded and hopped into the truck’s driver seat and wiggled into its comfortable depths, a ridiculously pleased expression on his face.
 The truck was a full-sized affair with an eight foot bed, tandem rear wheels, and a full-sized crew cab.
 Under the hood was an absolutely massive electric drivetrain and more power electronics than a truck had any right to have.

 It was seriously overkill, of course.
 Just how SOR liked it.
-Especially Powell, who as a youth wanted so badly to play with big vehicles, maybe one day visit an American monster truck rally…and now he got to drive one.
+Especially Powell, who as a youth wanted so badly to play with big vehicles, maybe one day visit an American monster truck rally... and now he got to drive one.
 Sure, it was a bit strange for the officer to drive.
 His men did not insist on decorum.
 How could they, when something so simple made their commander so unabashedly happy?

 Coombes turned to Walsh as soon as the truck was underway.
 "So, what’s his story?"

 "SBS for many years."

-"…ah."
+"...ah."
 That simple statement seemed to settle it for Coombes.
 "I suppose we’d best sort this gear out and get a camp going, then."

 The men each grabbed a shockingly heavy pack and shouldered it.
 Only Walsh seemed utterly unfazed by the load.
 He shouldered his pack, strapped it down and had the drinking tube in his mouth before the others had finished.
 He bounced about, limbering up.